top of page

-Who is floatation therapy for?
+Who is float therapy for?

 Flotation therapy is for everyone who feels overwhelmed and tries to find a way for body and mind relaxation.
 It is safe for most people, and you can use it even during pregnancy.